-The Intel® Pentium® 4 processor with 512KB L2 cache (intended for sub-45W TDP designs) is a lower power version of the Pentium 4 processor.
-The thermal design point for the Intel® Pentium® 4 processor with 512KB L2 cache (intended for sub-45W TDP designs) will be at most 45 watts.
-The Pentium 4 processor with 512KB cache utilizes Flip-Chip Pin Grid Array package technology, and plugs into a 478-pin surface mount, Zero Insertion Force (ZIF) socket, referred to as the mPGA478B socket.
-The Pentium 4 processor with 512KB cache is based on the Intel NetBurst TM micro-architecture and maintains the tradition of compatibility with IA-32 software.
-In this document the Pentium 4 processor with 512KB cache will be referred to as the "Pentium 4 processor", or simply "the processor".
+The Intel® Pentium® 4 processor with 512KB L2 cache on .13 micron process is a follow on to the Intel® Pentium® 4 processor in the 478-pin package with Intel NetBurstTM micro-architecture.
+The Intel Pentium 4 processor with 512KB L2 cache on .13 micron process utilizes Flip-Chip Pin Grid Array (FC-PGA2) package technology, and plugs into a 478-pin surface mount, Zero Insertion Force (ZIF) socket, referred to as the mPGA478B socket.
+The Intel Pentium 4 processor with 512KB L2 cache on .13 micron process, like its predecessor, the Intel Pentium 4 processor in the 478-pin Package, is based on the same Intel 32-bit micro-architecture and maintains the tradition of compatibility with IA-32 software.
+In this document the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process will be referred to as the "Intel Pentium 4 processor with 512KB L2 cache on .13 micron process", or simply "the processor".

-The Intel NetBurst micro-architecture features include hyper-pipelined technology, a rapid execution engine, a 400 MHz system bus, and an execution trace cache.
+The Intel NetBurst micro-architecture features include hyper pipelined technology, a rapid execution engine, a 400 MHz system bus, and an execution trace cache.
+The hyper pipelined technology doubles the pipeline depth in the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process, allowing the processor to reach much higher core frequencies.
 The rapid execution engine allows the two integer ALUs in the processor to run at twice the core frequency, which allows many integer instructions to execute in 1/2 clock tick.
-The 400 MHz system bus is a quad-pumped bus running off a 100 MHz system clock making 3.2 GBytes/sec data transfer rates possible.
+The 400 MHz system bus is a quad-pumped bus running off a 100 MHz system clock making 3.2 GB/sec data transfer rates possible.
 The execution trace cache is a first level cache that stores approximately 12k decoded micro-operations, which removes the instruction decoding logic from the main execution path, thereby increasing performance.

-Additional features within the Intel NetBurst micro-architecture include advanced dynamic execution, advanced transfer cache, an enhanced floating point and multi-media unit, and Streaming SIMD Extensions 2 (SSE2).
+Additional features within the Intel NetBurst micro-architecture include advanced dynamic execution, advanced transfer cache, enhanced floating point and multi-media unit, and Streaming SIMD Extensions 2 (SSE2).
 The advanced dynamic execution improves speculative execution and branch prediction internal to the processor.
 The advanced transfer cache is a 512KB, on-die level 2 (L2) cache.
-A new floating point and multimedia unit has been implemented which provides superior performance for multi-media and mathematically intensive applications.
+A new floating point and multi media unit has been implemented which provides superior performance for multi-media and mathematically intensive applications.
 Finally, SSE2 adds 144 new instructions for double-precision floating point, SIMD integer, and memory management.
 Power management capabilities such as AutoHALT, Stop-Grant, Sleep, and Deep Sleep have been retained.